evanx/redex/README.md

 A "processor" is a component that processes messages.

-We implement a number of generally useful ones as built-ins, but the idea is that custom ones can be implemented and used in your deployment.

 Processors might be classified as follows:
 - importer - accepts a message from a external source and pushes it into a Redis queue.
 - exporter - exports a message to an external source.